buzuloiu/shopify-2019/README.md

 ### Creating an account

 ### Making authorized requests
-To make an authorized requests you can use your token.
+To make an authorized requests you have add your auth token as `Authorization` in the header of your request.
 To get your token, you can `POST` to the `/authenticate` endpoint with like this:
 ```shell
 curl -H "Content-Type: application/json" -X POST -d '{"email":"<your_email>","password":"<your_passsword>}' http://shopify-intern-api.herokuapp.com/authenticate